adobe-type-tools/psautohint/README.md

 # PSAutoHint

-A standalone version of [AFDKO](https://github.com/adobe-type-tools/afdko) autohinter.
+A standalone version of [AFDKO](https://github.com/adobe-type-tools/afdko)'s autohinter.

-Still work on progress, use at your own risk.
+Still a work in progress.
+Use at your own risk!

 ## Building and running

-This repository currently consists of core autohinter written in C, a Python C extension providing an interface to it and helper Python code.
+This repository currently consists of a core autohinter written in C, a Python C extension providing an interface to it, and helper Python code.

 To build and install the C extension: